hosseinoliabak/cisco/Datacenter/04-51 Introduction to Storage and Storage Networking.md

 ## Network Storage

-  * DAS: Direct-Attached Storage is a storage connected directly to the server; just for file access in most cases; Small business solution: fast performance, simple, economical and efficient
+  * DAS: Direct-Attached Storage is a storage connected directly to the server; just for file access in most cases
   * NAS: Network-Attached Storage is a storage made available on the network:
     * May use SMB/CIFS (Microsoft Windows) or NFS (Unix/Linux)
     * File-based - transports only one byte of data at a time